denten-books/plain-text/2-device.md

 > mechanism, and the words of the sentences are also parts of the mechanism
 > (levers, cogwheels, and so on).
 The example that seems to illustrate what
 > we're thinking of here is an automatic music player, a pianola.
 It contains
-> a roll, rollers, etc., on which the piece of music is written is some kind
+> a roll, rollers, etc., on which the piece of music is written in some kind
 > of notation (the position of holes, pegs, and so on).
 It's as if the written
 > sign gave orders which are carried out by keys and hammers
 > [@wittgenstein_philosophical_1974, 69].